-Generally it is accepted that people check their email before bedtime, so sending an email between 8 p.m. and midnight will garner you the most opens and click throughs.
-It’s also well known that there are less emails sent on the weekends, so perhaps you’d like to send an email then while there’s less competition for your customer’s attention.
+Generally it is accepted that people check their email before bedtime, so sending an email between 8 p.m. and midnight will garner you the most opens and click-throughs.
+It’s also well known that there are fewer emails sent on the weekends, so perhaps you’d like to send an email then while there’s less competition for your customer’s attention.

 For more in-depth information on 10 different studies regarding the best time to send an email, click here.
 Whatever you decide to do, test out different times and see what your customers respond to best.

 After all, according to our friend Miyamoto Musashi, practice leads to a mastery of timing.

 Online Store Marketing Strategy #7: Be consistent in your email follow up.

 Sometimes what you need as a business isn’t to offer something new, but to gain more focused attention on what you are already offering.
 For instance, if you have an online store that is having a 40% off sale for a three day holiday weekend, don’t you think it’d be a good idea for you to email your client base every day for those three days letting them know that the sale is still going on?